bjakushka/laravel-engineering-practices/README.md

 ### Restarting External Nginx

-After starting or restarting Reading List services, you may need to restart your external nginx to refresh DNS resolution:
+After starting or restarting the services, you may need to restart your external nginx to refresh DNS resolution:
 ```bash
 docker restart your_external_nginx_container
 ```